docker/docs/content/get-started/06_bind_mounts.md

 >
 > If you use Windows and want to use Git Bash to run Docker commands, see [Working with Git Bash](../desktop/troubleshoot/topics.md#working-with-git-bash) for syntax differences.

-1. Open Docker Desktop and view the file sharing setting.
+1. In the Docker Desktop Dashboard, view the file sharing setting.
 This setting defines which parts of your filesystem you can share with containers.
 For details about accessing the setting, see the topic for [Mac](../desktop/settings/mac.md/#file-sharing),